The Illusion of Immediate Solutions

 The error is not procedural skill.

-The error is temporal misalignment at the level of threshold.
+The error is timing at the level of threshold.

-Dentistry often evaluates the decision at the moment of placement rather than at the projected endpoint of force acting on remaining structure across time.
+Dentistry often evaluates the decision at placement instead of at the projected endpoint of force acting on remaining structure across time.

 Immediate technical success does not confirm threshold correctness.